MicrosoftDocs/cpp-docs/docs/standard-library/mutex-class-stl.md

 ## <a name="mutex"></a> Constructor

 Constructs a `mutex` object that isn't locked.\
-Microsoft's implementation of this constructor is not `constexpr`.
+Prior to Visual Studio 2022 17.10, Microsoft's implementation of this constructor wasn't `constexpr`.
+Now it is `constexpr`.

 ```cpp
 mutex() noexcept;